MonroeMegalonyx/NewForce__Capstone__2/README.md

    - Go to [Firebase](https://console.firebase.google.com/u/0/) and add a new project.
 You can name it whatever you want (Tabloid is a good name)
    - Go to the Authentication tab, click "Set up sign in method", and enable the Username and Password option.
-   - Add at least two new users in firebase.
+   - Add at least two new users in Firebase.
 Use email addresses that you find in the UserProfile table of your SQL Server database
-   - Once firebase creates a UID for these users, copy the UID from firebase and update the `FirebaseUserId` column for the same users in your SQL Server database.
+   - Once Firebase creates a UID for these users, copy the UID from Firebase and update the `FirebaseUserId` column for the same users in your SQL Server database.
    - Click the Gear icon in the sidebar to go to Project Settings.
 You'll need the information on this page for the next few steps

-1. Go to the `appSettings.Local.json.example` file.
-Replace the value for FirebaseProjectId with your own
+1. Go to the `appSettings.json` file.
+Replace the value for FirebaseProjectId with your own.

-1. Rename the `appSettings.Local.json.example` file to remove the `.example` extension.
-This file should now just be called `appSettings.Local.json`

-1. Open your `client` directory in VsCode.
-Open the `.env.local.example` file and replace `__YOUR_API_KEY_HERE__` with your own firebase Web API Key
+1. Open your `client` directory in VSCode.
+Create a `.env.local` file and add your own Firebase Web API Key as REACT_APP_API_KEY="".

-1. Rename the `.env.local.example` file to remove the `.example` extension.
-This file should now just be called `.env.local`

-1. Install your dependencies by running `npm install` from the same directory as your `package.json` file
+1. Install missing dependencies by running `npm install` from the same directory as the `package.json` file.

 ## Design
 For this project, I utilized both a digital wireframe and ERD to plan the final app design.